 Low Felling Impact with High Afforestation Sensitivity - All forest blocks are classed as low to moderate felling impact on the IForUT system due partly to the extensive forested landscape and small size of the IForUT holdings.
 Whenever felling licences are submitted the Forest Service will correspond with relevant local and statutory bodies to investigate any potential landscape sensitivities.
-The Forest Service Moderate Landscape Sensitivity class, as defined for afforestation planning covers the three upland properties which will require some sensitivity given to the restocking planning in this MU.
-To address the potential landscape impact issues caused by future clearfelling, the felling plan has applied a significant coupe restructuring plan to reduce clearfell size and introduce coupe separation.
-Long-term restructuring plan outlines future restructuring species which is limited to Sitka spruce and Norway spruce based on soil types and management objectives.
-Biodiversity enhancement in is focused on the creation of additional open ground and expansion of broadleaf planting.
-Species choice being specifically matched to soil type and exposure.
+The Forest Service Landscape Sensitivity classification areas, as defined for afforestation planning does not include the three properties which will require some sensitivity given to the restocking planning in this MU.

+To address the potential landscape impact issues caused by future clearfelling, the felling plan (Map 6) has applied a significant coupe restructuring plan to reduce clearfell size and introduce coupe separation.
+The restructuring plan (Map 7) outlines future restructuring species which is limited to Sitka spruce and Norway spruce based on soil types and management objectives.
+Biodiversity enhancement in Map 7 is focused on the creation of additional open ground and the expansion of broadleaf planting.
+Species choice is specifically matched to soil type and exposure.